austin2408/GraspNet_Handover_Pytorch/README.md

-# GraspNet_Handover_Pytorch
+# HANet

-Here is the work to use FCN base model to predict a "grasp point" by Pytorch , which named it "HANet"(Handover Affordance Network).<br>
+Here is the work to use FCN-based model to predict a "grasp point" by Pytorch , which named it "HANet"(Handover Affordance Network).<br>
 reference : [Robotic Pick-and-Place of Novel Objects in Clutter](https://arxiv.org/pdf/1710.01330.pdf)

 ![Teaser](figure/demo.png)